-Craig Irvine, Ph.D., is a founder and Academic Director of the CUIMC Program in Narrative Medicine at Columbia University.
+Craig Irvine, Ph.D., is a Founder and Co-Director of the CUIMC Division of Narrative Medicine at Columbia University.
 For more than 15 years, he has been designing and teaching cultural competency, ethics, Narrative Medicine, and Humanities and Medicine curricula for residents, medical students, physicians, nurses, social workers, chaplains, dentists, and other health professionals.
 He has over 20 years of experience researching the history of philosophy, phenomenology, and narrative ethics, and over 25 years of experience teaching ethics, humanities, the history of philosophy, logic, and narrative medicine at the graduate, undergraduate, and preparatory school levels.
 He has published articles in the areas of ethics, residency education, and literature and medicine and has presented at numerous national and international conferences on these and other topics.

 - The Principles and Practice of Narrative Medicine (Oxford University Press, 2017), co-author

 "The Most Difficult Aspect of This Is the Unknown": Bioethics Leader Sameer Ladha Reflects on a Positive COVID-19 Diagnosis

 Ladha shares the experience of a COVID-19 diagnosis with his colleague, Narrative Medicine Academic Director Craig Irvine.